 With the increasing number of failed projects, the need for implementing effective communication strategies is increasing day by day.
 Before we go ahead and discuss various methods to implement a communication strategy, let’s first understand what it takes to develop a kickass communication strategy.

 A communication strategy can be both short and focused or long and detailed depending upon the outcome you’d like to achieve.
-Whatever be the case, you need to define the following things first:
+Whatever the case, you need to define the following things first:

 1. Understand your needs and requirements